pangloss/parinfer-mode/README.md

 | paredit       | Introduce some paredit commands from paredit-mode.                                                                   |
 | lispy         | Integration with Lispy.                                                                                              |

-# Current Issues
+# Caveats

-`parinfer-mode` currently assumes space-based indentation and will break if tabs are being used.
+`parinfer-mode` only works space-based indentation — tabs will always be replaced with spaces in indent mode.

 # License